Leading Change – Managing Teams to Build a Lean Organization

 What does a comprehensive and well-executed quality system look like?
 The Seven Quality Basics are a proven approach for delivering exceptional product quality, which has significantly reduced manufacturing defects and driven higher levels of customer satisfaction at Vistaprint.
 This initiative has also helped create a “culture of quality” across the workforce.
 The Seven Quality Basics help promote greater team member involvement in assuring quality, provides effective controls for the leading sources of waste, and delivers state-of-the-art approaches for proactively identifying problem areas in the manufacturing process.
 This session should be of interest to all organizations that are serious about improving product quality regardless of the maturity of their current quality practices.

-Bringing People into a Sustained CI Experience: Tools and Inspiration
+A Sustained CI Experience: Tools and Inspiration

 Tayrn Davis, Continuous Improvement Manager, Hope Foods; Shannon Kearney, Lean Facilitator, Gill Studios; Kathy Osterburg, Quality Manager, GLS Precision Marketing